Skip to Content

 Our analysis* shows that investment from the private sector and the pensions industry can be crucial in funding the net zero transition.
 With the right reforms on the right terms for pension savers, UK pension funds could quadruple their investment in UK climate solutions to up to £1.2 trillion.

 At Phoenix Group, we’re committed to advocating for the economy-wide change required to boost climate investment across the UK.
-Through our work with government, regulators and industry, we’re working to inform the conversation while always prioritising the best outcomes for our customers.
+Through our work with government, regulators and industry, we’re working to inform the conversation while always prioritising good outcomes for our customers.

 Our commitment

-One of the central pillars of our transition plan is using our scale and voice to drive wider system change to help establish the right policy, regulatory and market conditions to achieve net zero.
+One of the central pillars of our Net Zero Transition Plan is using our scale and voice to drive wider system change to help establish the right policy, regulatory and market conditions to achieve net zero.
 We are working to achieve this through a combination of thought leadership, collaboration, and engagement with government, regulators and industry to take forward the priority strategies to unlock investment.

 How does this impact our customers?